just-another-downer/landgrid-support/_articles/using-the-api.md

 Most API requests can take an optional `context` parameter that will narrow down the search to a specific area.
 These `context` values are in the form of paths.

+The `context` parameter is most important to provide when doing searches that can have results from many different parts of the US.
+Specifically address or parcel number searches.
+The `context` parameter should not be provided when doing latitude and longitude based searches.

 At Loveland we use place *pathnames* to specify administrative boundaries and uniquely describe a geographic region.
 This includes the country, state, county, and county subdivision.
 For example, `/us/mi/wayne/detroit` for Detroit or `/us/oh/hamilton` for Hamilton County, OH.
 If you're not sure what to use for your requests, browsing on [landgrid.com](https://landgrid.com/us) to the desired place and copying the path out of the URL is a good way to get started.

 *Parcel paths* are similar, and include an integer ID at the end.
 For example, `/us/mi/wayne/detroit/555`.
 These uniquely identify a parcel in our database in a simple, human-readable format.